BedrockStreaming/tech.bedrockstreaming.com/_posts/2014-04-23-babitch-the-story-behind-our-table-soccer-web-application.md

 The soccer table in enterprise is awesome for a lot of things:

-* Team building between each players
+* Team building between each players,
-* Don’t think about work (almost) when we are playing
+* Don’t think about work (almost) when we are playing,
 * Fun! a lot of!
 * …